-I recently bought a new Apple Watch Series 6 and got stuck immediately while trying to install the bundled wrist band, a regular black sport band.
-It simply would not lock into place, it just slided through without the advertised click sound.
-I called the Apple Support multiple times but they refused to help or were confused by their own support backend.
+I recently bought a new Apple Watch Series 6* and got stuck immediately while trying to install the bundled wrist band, a regular black sport band.
+It simply would not lock into place, it just slid through without the advertised click sound.
+I called Apple Support multiple times but they refused to help or were confused by their own support backend.

 No click sound

 If I try to install the wrist band, it just slides through without a click.
 The wrist band simply does not lock.
 Sliding it left and right, wiggling it or using the other side of the watch does not help.
 It won't lock.
-As the other piece of the wrist band locks in, the faulty part must be the wrist band and not the watch itself.
+As the other piece of the wristband locks in, the faulty part must be the wrist band and not the watch itself.

 Explained: The Locking Mechanism

-It appears that the locking mechanism consists of two metal pieces that are placed inside the middle of the watch bands heads.
+It appears that the locking mechanism consists of two metal pieces that are placed inside the middle of the watch bands' heads.
 Between these pieces is a small metal spring creating tension.

 If you push the upper round metal part down, you will notice that the lower flat metal part will come out of the wrist band head.
 This is the part that snaps into the chassis of the Apple Watch causing the band to lock.

-Locking will not occur, if the lower flat metal part is not properly manufactured or properly aligned with the corresponding hole inside the Apple Watch.
+Locking will not occur if the lower flat metal part is not properly manufactured or properly aligned with the corresponding hole inside the Apple Watch.
 In any case, this is a production issue that only Apple can fix.